EndPointCorp/end-point-blog/2012/04/24/using-carrierwave-without-orm.html.md

 - find_previous_model_for_image
 - remove_previously_stored_image

 Pretty nice!
-You can see how this is done by [checking out the source code on GitHub](https://github.com/jnicklas/carrierwave/blob/master/lib/carrierwave/mount.rb).
+You can see how this is done by [checking out the source code on GitHub](https://github.com/carrierwaveuploader/carrierwave/blob/master/lib/carrierwave/mount.rb).
 Now that these methods are in place, my class will act just like an ActiveRecord object with CarrierWave!

 Well, almost.
-CarrierWave lets you do some pretty cool stuff with ActiveRecord's update_attributes method.
+CarrierWave lets you do some pretty cool stuff with ActiveRecord’s update_attributes method.
 For example, setting a value of :remove_image => 1 in the params with a checkbox will call the remove_image= method on your class.
-Since my class doesn't have an update_attributes method, I'm going to implement something similar with a method called update_config that will accept params from a form and act in a similar fashion to ActiveRecord.
-Here's the code I came up with (borrowed heavily from ActiveRecord).
+Since my class doesn’t have an update_attributes method, I’m going to implement something similar with a method called update_config that will accept params from a form and act in a similar fashion to ActiveRecord.
+Here’s the code I came up with (borrowed heavily from ActiveRecord).

 ```ruby
 # stores the setting similar update_attributes in ActiveRecord